jhchilds/bash-profile-shortcut-creator/README.md

 I use the alias `   new   `, so that if I want to create a shortcut to a deep directory, I can simply navigate to it, type in new, and this program will prompt for an alias name.
 Use the #2 shortcut above to confirm this recently created shortcut (if you don't do this, your shortcut will not be activated)

+Of course, you could just type in the above commands manually, but this is supposed to be a time saver and every keyboard click counts.